About the Energy Efficiency Council

 The Board oversees the strategic direction and financial management of the organisation.
 A number of sub-committees drive the development of key projects activities and report to the Board.

-Tony Arnel Norman Disney & Young (President)
+Prof. Tony Arnel Norman Disney & Young (President)

-Tony is Global Director of Sustainability at leading consulting firm Norman Disney & Young and is industry professor at Deakin University.
+Professor Tony Arnel is Global Director of Sustainability at leading consulting firm Norman Disney & Young and is industry professor at Deakin University.
 He also serves on various boards including Forest and Wood Products Australia and the Sustainable Melbourne Fund.
 He is the former chair of both the World Green Building Council and the Green Building Council of Australia.
 Tony is a Life Fellow of the Australian Institute of Architects and a Fellow of the Australian Institute of Company Directors.

-Cheryl Desha GRIFFITH UNIVERSITY (EDUCATION & TRAINING EXPERT)
+A/Prof Dr Cheryl Desha GRIFFITH UNIVERSITY (EDUCATION & TRAINING EXPERT)

-A/Professor Cheryl Desha is the Head of Civil Engineering at Nathan campus, responsible for designing and delivering an unprecedented '21st Century' civil engineering curriculum within a specially equipped new building.
+A/Professor Dr Cheryl Desha is the Head of Civil Engineering at Nathan campus, responsible for designing and delivering an unprecedented '21st Century' civil engineering curriculum within a specially equipped new building.
 She is part of the Executive Group of the university's Cities Research Institute, focussed on addressing the complex problems in building and sustaining cities.

 For the past several years Cheryl has been working with colleagues in Australia and overseas to build capacity for whole system thinking, biomimicry, resource productivity, decoupling and sustainable business practice, to foster urban nature for resilient and liveable cities.
 Her career goal is to facilitate sustainable development by empowering society with emerging language, knowledge and skills related to achieving sustainable solutions.